 - Ergots, which are a combination of caffeine and ergotamine, are more effective than triptans.

-Sometimes, preventive medication may also be given by the doctor.
+After the management of acute attack, if the child is getting frequent attacks of migraine, preventive medication may also be given by the doctor.

-[ Read: Ibuprofen Dosage For Teens ]
+[Read: Ibuprofen Dosage For Teens]

 Migraine Headaches Complications

 A migraine in itself is a painful condition that can be unbearable by many.
 The intensity and the frequency of migraine headaches, however, can lead to some complications in people suffering from the condition.